STAINLESS STEEL TIPS

 - Use a fastener or nut of a different material.
 IE Stainless bolt with a zinc plated steel nut.
 If this is not possible see the next option.

 - Thread lubrication is one of the most effective measures to decrease the potential for galling.
 The lubricant reduces friction, which is a key element in thread galling.
 The operator must be aware that the torque-tension relationship will be altered with the use of lubrication.
+(This is why the stainless spoke kits are supplied with a container of anti-seize.)

 - Heat contributes significantly to thread galling.
 Fastener installation alone generates friction and therefore heat.
 An increase in speed during installation increases the friction (heat) between the threads.
 Lowering the wrench speed during installation and removal can help avoid galling.